wordofwarning/wordofwarning.org/current/2025/santana/index.md

 Jessica Morgado is an emerging Cambridge-based dance artist.
 As a dancer and international collaborator her works include: *WRESTLELADSWRESTLE* by Jennifer Jackson Company (Cambridge); [Turn 2024](/archive/2024-turn) with Fabíola Santana (Manchester); Company MARRAFA (Brussels); *HOME* by Luís Marrafa (Dilbeek, Belgium); *Rebuild* by Iolanda Rodrigues and Marina Sacramento (Portugal); *Oi-to* by Lia Vohlgemuth and Nuno Santos (Portugal).

 WilL Dickie is an interdisciplinary artist whose works have received nationwide support and toured to over forty UK venues including: Southbank Centre, The Place (London), and In Between Time (Bristol).
 His recent show *White Sun* had its international premiere in Boorloo—Perth (Australia) as part of The Blue Room Theatre’s Summer Nights during Fringe World Festival 2025. *White Sun* was first developed in Works Ahead [2020](/archive/2020-spring/dickie)-[2022](/archive/2022-worksahead/dickie), commissioned by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>.
 His collaborative credits include choreography for Hanna Tuulikki; movement director at Regents Park Open Air Theatre; director of *A Home for Grief* by Fabíola Santana.

+This project has involved a series of workshops with participants who identify with the themes.
+Their responses have been beautiful, tender, and evocative of landscapes of those from the Global Ethnic Majority.
+The team intends to weave them into the work's future development.

 #### Credits
 Created & performed by Fabíola Santana<br>Devised & performed by Jessica Morgado<br>Directed by WilL Dickie<br>Dramaturgy by Kaite O'Reilly<br>Choreographed by WilL Dickie in collaboration with Fabíola Santana & Jessica Morgado<br>Sound design by WilL Dickie<br>Lighting design by Andrew Crofts<br>Costume design by Miss Lei-Lei<br>Creative therapy support & collaboration by Claire Beerjeraz